Labor policy in Italy: Family policies

 and receive maternity leave.
-From the start of pregnancy, to the year following childbirth, women's jobs are protected absent a significant reason.
+From the start of pregnancy, to the year following childbirth, women's jobs are protected and are considered absent for a significant reason.
 Women must take maternity leave two months prior to childbirth and return three months following childbirth.
-During this time the women are paid 80% of their daily salary.
+During this time, the women are paid 80% of their daily salary.

 Italy gives family benefits in the form of money.
 Family benefits are increased for any family member who is handicapped.